Two of the top stories in the past week in the cellular industry seem to be in direct conflict with each other.

 - Carrier Aggregation: This allows cellular devices connect to multiple cellular bands at once, combining them for increased speeds.
 Two channel aggregation is now fairly common, and three channel carrier aggregation is starting to roll out.

 - 4x4 MIMO: Using four antennas at once and a lot of nearly miraculous math, when conditions are right it is possible to broadcast four signals simultaneously on the same channel - quadrupling speeds.
 Older LTE devices only supported 2x2 MIMO, for doubled speeds.
-Building a phone our hotspot though with four antennas integrated though is not easy - so 4x4 MIMO support is still very rare.
+Building a phone or hotspot with four antennas integrated however is not easy - so 4x4 MIMO support is still very rare.

 - 256-QAM: The original LTE standard supported 6-bits per signal (64-QAM), the latest chipset and the LTE-A standard now support 8-bits (256-QAM).
 When the conditions are right, this increases the raw over the air peak speed by 33%.